 What are the symptoms of a broken toe?

-Bone breakage (fracture) in people with normal working nerves is a very painful injury.
-Broken bones bleed, so the area will swell fairly quickly.
-It will eventually bruise as the blood tracks through to the skin.
-There may be blood visible beneath the toenail.
+Breaking a bone (fracture), as long as your nerves work properly, is a very painful injury.
+Broken bones bleed, so the area will swell quickly.
+It will eventually bruise as the blood travels through to the skin.
+You may be able to see blood beneath the toenail.

 In addition, the two ends of the broken bone may be out of line (displaced), or the break may go into the toe joint.
 In this case the toe will look misshapen.

 It's painful to walk on a broken toe.
-This is particularly the case if it is the big toe which is broken, as this toe takes more of our weight when we walk.
+This is particularly the case for a broken big toe, as this toe takes more of our weight when we walk.

-It can be difficult to be certain that your toe is broken, as sprains and strains and dislocations also cause pain and tenderness.
-Deformity of the toe usually means break or dislocation; severe swelling or bruising is suggestive of a break but often the only way to be sure is with an X-ray.
+It can be difficult to be certain that your toe is broken, as sprains and strains can also be painful and tender.
+A misshapen toe usually means a break or dislocation; severe swelling or bruising is suggestive of a break but often the only way to be sure is with an X-ray.
 Don't worry if you're not sure whether your toe is broken or not, since the treatment is generally the same for a break as it is for a sprain, as long as it's not your big toe that you have injured and the toe is not misshapen.

 Do I need to see a doctor if I have broken my toe?

 You don't always need to see a doctor for a broken (fractured) toe.
-You can manage this condition very safely yourself as long as the broken toe isn't crooked or out of line and there is no skin wound over or near the fracture.
+You can manage a fractured toe very safely yourself as long as it isn't your big toe, isn't crooked or out of line and there is no skin wound over or near the fracture.

 You should, however, see a doctor for your broken toe if: